hns101/PixelPub-CS50-Final-Project/README.md

     ```bash
     python app.py
     ```
-    The application will be available at the given local port.
+    The application will be available at `http://127.0.0.1:5000`.

 5.  **(Optional) Become an Admin**
-    To access the admin panel, you must first register a user account through the web interface and then manually update its role in the database.
+    To access the admin panel, you must first register an account through the web interface and then manually update its role in the database.
     ```bash
     # Open the database with the sqlite3 CLI
     sqlite3 project.db